 Since 1960, one of the most popular annual events in western Pennsylvania has been Light Up Night in Pittsburgh.
-Held each year on the Friday before Thanksgiving, (moving to Saturday in 2021) this is the night where all of the Christmas lights in Pittsburgh are turned on, and it signifies the start of the holiday season.
+Now held on the Friday before Thanksgiving, this is the night when all of the Christmas lights in Pittsburgh are turned on, and it signifies the start of the holiday season.

 So, if you’re thinking of heading into Pittsburgh for Light Up Night, I’ve put together this guide to cover everything you need to know about this fantastic holiday tradition.